 Governance Manual – Introduction

-The Riley-Purgatory-Bluff Creek Watershed District is a special purpose unit of government established under Minnesota Statutes chapters 103B and 103D.
-The Riley-Purgatory-Bluff Creek Watershed District, is governed by a five-member Board of Managers appointed to staggered terms by the Hennepin County and Carver County Boards of Commissioners.
-In 2012, the Riley-Purgatory-Bluff Creek Watershed District hired an administrator to oversee and direct day-to-day activities and to carry out the Water Management Plan.
+The Riley-Purgatory-Bluff Creek Watershed District is a special purpose unit of government established under Minnesota Statutes (Minn.
+Stat.) chapters 103B and 103D.
+The Riley-Purgatory-Bluff Creek Watershed District (the “District”), is governed by a five-member board of managers (the “Board”) four of whom are appointed to staggered terms by the Hennepin County Commissioners and one by the Carver County Boards of Commissioners.
+In 2012, the Riley-Purgatory-Bluff Creek Watershed District hired an administrator (the “District Administrator”) to oversee and direct day-to-day activities and to carry out the Water Management Plan under the direction of the Board.

-This Riley-Purgatory-Bluff Creek Watershed District Governance Manual was adopted by the Board on July 2, 2014, amended February 4, 2015, and again amended on October 14, 2020.
-The manual establishes clear written policies, procedures and instructions for the management of District activities and accounts, complete recordkeeping and records management, and separation of duties among District staff and contractors.
-The manual will also help to ensure that: similar transactions are treated consistently; that accounting principles used are appropriate and proper; and that records and reports are produced in forms desired by the managers and state review entities, including: the Legislature, the Office of the State Auditor; and the Board of Water and Soil Resources.
+On July 2, 2014, the Board adopted the Riley-Purgatory-Bluff Creek Watershed District Governance Manual which was amended February 4, 2015 and [amendment date] (herein after referred to as amended as the “Governance Manual”).
+This Governance Manual establishes written policies, procedures and instructions for the management of District activities and accounts, recordkeeping and records management, and allocation of duties among the District’s staff and contractors.
+This Governance Manual is intended to help to ensure that: similar transactions are treated consistently; that accounting principles used are appropriate and proper; and that records and reports are produced in forms desired by the Board and state review entities, including: the Legislature, the Office of the State Auditor; and the Board of Water and Soil Resources.

-The manual consists of this document, along with the following policies and protocols adopted by the District:
+Content: This Governance Manual consists of this document, along with the following bylaws, policies and protocols duly adopted by the Board:

-General Governance Policies.
+Appendix [1] - General Governance Policies.

+Appendix [2] -Bylaws,

-Bylaws, including the District Conflict of Interest Policy and fulfilling the requirement of Minnesota Statutes section 103D.315, subdivision 11.
+Appendix [3] - Code of Conduct Policy per Minnesota Statutes (Minn.
+Stat.) § 103D.315, subdivision 11.

-Policies and Procedures for Public Access to Documents fulfills requirements of the state Data Practices Act applicable to the District.
-The following auxiliary documents fulfill specific requirements of the Data Practices Act, as noted:
+Appendix [4] - Policies and Procedures for Public Access to Documents intended to fulfill the requirements of the Minnesota Data Practices Act applicable to the District.
+The following auxiliary documents are intended to fulfill specific requirements of the Data Practices Act, as noted:

-Security of Not-Public Data and procedures to ensure accuracy and security of data on individuals and to notify data subjects of their rights under the DPA, along with the accompanying Inventory of Not-Public Data on Individuals.
+Appendix [4.1]- Security of Not-Public Data and procedures to ensure accuracy and security of data on individuals and to notify data subjects of their rights under the DPA, along with the accompanying Inventory of Not-Public Data on Individuals.

-Procedures to ensure accuracy and security of data on individuals (Minn.
+Appendix [4.2] - Private and Confidential Data – Rights of Data Subjects Procedures to ensure accuracy and security of data on individuals (Minn.
 Stat. § 13.05, subd.
 5) and to notify data subjects of their rights under the DPA (Minn.
 Stat. § 13.025, subd.
 3).

-Tennessen notices and consent forms, created when needed and tailored for specific circumstances where private or confidential data is collected from individuals, such as new employees, or distributed (Minn.
+Appendix [4.2.1] - Data Practices Advisory / Tennessen Warning Tennessen notices and consent forms, created when needed and tailored for specific circumstances where private or confidential data is collected from individuals, such as new employees, or distributed (Minn.
 Stat. § 13.04, subd.
 2).
-(The manual includes the District’s basic templates.)
+(The manual includes some of the District’s basic templates.)

-Records Retention Schedule allows the District to efficiently manage and, when appropriate, archive its files, and fulfills the requirement of Minn.
+Appendix [4.3] - Records Retention Schedule allows the District to efficiently manage and, when appropriate, archive its files, and fulfills the requirement of Minn.
 Stat. § 138.17, subdivision 7, as well and the Data Practices Act requirement that the District maintain a list of private and confidential data on individuals maintained by the District (Minn.
 Stat. § 13.05, subdivision 1).
-The schedule also includes indication of whether the District stores information electronically or in hard copy form, in compliance with the Uniform Electronic Transactions Act, Minnesota Statutes section 325L.17.
+The schedule also includes indication of whether the District stores information electronically or in hard copy form, in compliance with the Uniform Electronic Transactions Act, Minn.
+Stat. § 325L.17.
+See

-Policy for Management of Permit Fees, Financial Assurances and Abandoned Property provides protocols to manage assurances collected by the District from permittees and ensures that funds submitted are managed in accordance with the state unclaimed property law (chapter 345 generally and section 345.38 specifically), accompanied by an:
+Appendix [5] - Policy for Management of Permit Fees, Financial Assurances and Abandoned Property provides protocols to manage assurances collected by the District from permittees and ensures that funds submitted are managed in accordance with the state unclaimed property law (Minn.
+Stat. chapter 345 generally and Minn.
+Stat. § 345.38 specifically), accompanied by an: